By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Name Rando's six "R" processes of mourning.

 -Explain what statistic supported the idea that not only is the tangible benefit of grief therapy small, but its risk of producing iatrogenic worsening of problems is unacceptably high.

 -Explain the difference between loss-oriented coping and restoration-oriented coping.

--Explain what a music therapist should do if a grieving client requests an unknown song.
+-Explain what should the therapist do if the patient requests an unknown song.